Site Specific Safety and Health Program

 - Wearing a personal 4-gas monitor and appropriate PPE (i.e., full body harness tethered to a retrieval system) while occupying the confined space.
 If rescue would not be feasible using traditional equipment, outside assistance may be necessary.

 - Immediately notifying BC Police (617-552-4444) in the event of any emergency.

 ** Please review chapter 21 as well as the Boston College Confined Space Entry Program for additional details

 Designated First Aid Plan: All injuries no matter how minor must be reported to Consigli Superintendent immediately.
 The superintendent will then report all injuries to the CCC Safety Director.
 A fully stocked first aid kit and blood borne pathogens kit shall be maintained on the project site.
 Only properly trained personnel will administer first aid.
 Consigli Construction shall follow Site Safety Plan for first Aid.
 Report any incidents to the Safety Director.

 ** Please review chapter 1 and 27 for additional details. **

 Evacuation Plan (RACE, and Routes of Egress): Please refer to the Evacuation Plans attached.
-All contractors’ employees shall attend the Consigli Construction Project Orientation.
-Consigli Construction’s Project Superintendent shall conduct safety orientation training with each employee and project subcontractors.
-Training will involve site specific safety and evacuation protocol.
+All Consigli employees shall attend the Project Safety Orientation.
+Consigli Construction’s Job Supervisor will conduct a safety orientation talk to each employee and subcontractor to site specific fire safety protocols.

-Emergency Management Response: In the event of an Emergency the construction workers shall leave the building immediately.
-Point of assembly/muster shall be on the site evacuation plan.
-In the Event of a DISASTER, the Superintendent shall instruct the construction workers to leave the site or remain in place and await further instruction.
+Emergency Management Response: In the event of an Emergency the construction workers shall leave all the building immediately.
+Point of assembly/muster shall be located along the small parking area to the South of the site.
+In the Event of a DISASTER, the Superintendent or Safety director shall instruct the construction workers to leave the site or remain in place and await further instruction.
 The following steps should be taken in the event of an emergency

 When reporting an emergency, please provide the following: